 TaxAct pricing is somewhat simpler than competitors, which means you’re less likely to be surprised — but you have less choice to customize.
 To prepare and file your tax returns through TaxAct, you’ll pay a fee for the filing program, plus additional fees for state filing.

 Unlike H&R Block and TurboTax, you can’t pay to upgrade to live tax pro help.
-Various levels of live help are included with each tier.

 - Product fee: Free to $64.95, depending on tier.